 The Cost of Context Switching

 Email gave everyone instant communication.
 Messaging made it faster.
-Now anyone can add something on your plate via email, Teams, Slack, WhatsApp, or a text — and if you’re running multiple projects, those interruptions don’t just add up, they compound.
+Now anyone can add something to your plate via email, Teams, Slack, WhatsApp, or a text.
+If you’re running multiple projects, those interruptions add up.

-At any given time I’m running five or six concurrent engagements.
+At any given time I’m running multiple concurrent engagements.
 Each one is at a different point.
-One is in hypercare.
-One is mid-migration.
-One is wrapping up and transitioning support to another consultant.
-One just started and I’m still learning the landscape.
+One is in hypercare, another in mid-migration and one is wrapping up and transitioning support to another consultant.

 My AI To Do List System